 For a more significant impact, accompany them with an activity before starting to project them.
-A quiz, a small trivia game on the subject that allows the audience to know what they already know and what they still need to learn, are excellent tools for audience engagement.
+A quiz, a small general knowledge trivia game on the subject that allows the audience to know what they already know and what they still need to learn, are excellent tools for audience engagement.
 Also, they provide us with information about the audience’s knowledge and interest in the subject, allowing us to emphasize the elements that most people do not know yet.

 4. Allow your audience to relate to you.